 Generally safe when given according to veterinarian's prescription.
 Side effects are often dependent on the dosage level, and prednisone is safer and more effective when tailored according to your pet's condition.

 May cause increased appetite, thirst and need to urinate.
+Less common side effects include weight gain, diarrhea, and behavior changes such as lethargy or aggression.
 Because prednisone suppresses the immune system, it may increase your pet's risk for infection.
 Long-term therapy may lead to Cushing's disease.
 Also changes the animal's blood sugar and subsequent insulin requirements.

 Not for pets with some types of fungal infections or mange, as it may worsen the infection.
 Do not use at the same time as non-steroidal, anti-inflammatory drugs (NSAIDs).
-Prednisone can also significantly alter the effect of many other medications, including vaccinations, so always talk to your veterinarian about any other medications your pet may be taking.
-Do not use in pregnant or nursing animals.
+Prednisone can also significantly alter the effect of many other medications, including vaccinations.
+Talk to your veterinarian about any other medications your pet may be taking.
+Do not use in pregnant or nursing animals or diabetic pets.